 There are few issues as emotionally charged as asking the diabetes community if diabetes is a disability.
 Some people will state that they have a disabled pancreas.
 Others will state that there is nothing that they cannot do…except make insulin.
 There seems to be no clear answer.
-In some cases it is recognized by federal agencies as a disability and in others it is not.
+There are some cases where diabetes is recognized by federal agencies as a disability and others where it is not.

 What is a disability?